Chart Color Schemes

 Health performance in Warwick is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Warwick faces significant health challenges, with common conditions prevalent among both younger and older age groups.
-Private health cover is low, at approximately 46% of the total population (~6,069 people), compared to the national average of 55.7%.
+Warwick faces significant health challenges, as indicated by AreaSearch's assessment.
+Mortality rates and chronic condition prevalence are substantial across both younger and older age cohorts.
+Private health cover is extremely low, at approximately 46% of the total population (around 6,087 people), compared to 52.5% in the rest of Queensland and a national average of 55.7%.

 Frequently Asked Questions - Health